-Editor's note-A development permit is required for assessable development.
+Editor's note-A development approval is required for assessable development.
+Schedules 9, 10 and 14 of the Regulation also prescribe assessable development.

-(e) prohibited development.
+(c) prohibited development.

-Editor's note-A development application or a request for compliance assessment cannot be made for prohibited development.
+Editor's note-A development application may not be made for prohibited development.
+Schedule 10 (part 4) of the Regulation prescribes prohibited development.

-- (2) The Act and Regulation prescribe levels of assessment for certain types of development. - (3) The planning scheme also states the level of assessment for certain types of development in the planning scheme area in Part 5.
+(2) The planning scheme states the category of development for certain types of development, and specifies the category of assessment for assessable development in the planning scheme area in Part 5.